Charles Lynch (pianist): Return to Ireland

 A pacifist, Lynch returned to Ireland following the outbreak of World War II, where he became the country's premier concert pianist.
 During this phase of his career he premiered a number of works by leading Irish composers, including Brian Boydell's Sonata for Cello and Piano (1945) and Sean Ó Riada's Nomos No. 4 (1959).
 Lynch also performed in the world première of English composer Ernest John Moeran's Cello Sonata in A minor, given in Dublin in May 1947.
 He was joined by the composer's wife, cellist Peers Coetmore.

 In February 1971 at Trinity College, Dublin, he played the entire set of Liszt's transcriptions of Beethoven's symphonies over four successive Saturday evenings.
 The Irish Times critic, Charles Acton, paid tribute to Lynch's achievement:

 "It is doubtful if Liszt himself ever played them as a series.
 Since his day, individual virtuosi have played individual symphonies but it is possible that Charles Lynch is the first person who has played all of them as a public series - and all in four weeks.
 On that score we may be in the presence of a historical event.
 We are certainly in the presence of a quite tremendous physical, mental, emotional, and intellectual feat."

 Lynch continued to give public recitals throughout Ireland until shortly before his death at the age of 77.
 He also lectured in music at University College, Cork and gave masterclasses at the Cork School of Music.
 In 1982, Lynch received a doctorate in music from the National University of Ireland.

 Lynch's technique was remarkable for the stillness with which he sat, making the most difficult of music seem almost technically unremarkable.
 His recorded legacy is small, but includes music by Samuel Barber, Moeran's Violin Sonata (with Geraldine O'Grady, violin) as well as music by Irish composers such as Aloys Fleischmann.

 Final years

 Towards the end of his life he lived in very reduced circumstances.
-He died in Cork at St. Finbarr's Hospital and was buried near Sir Arnold Bax in St. Finbarrs Cemetery, Glasheen Road, Cork.
+He died in Cork at St. Finbarr's Hospital and was buried near Sir Arnold Bax in St. Finbarr's Cemetery, Glasheen Road, Cork.